sivanandapokala/Machine_Learning_Modelling_of_Covid-19_Using_First_Principles/README.md

 ## Results_Images
 consist of results of the different countries
 ## Presentation
-Presentation pdf file
+Presentation of the project
 ## Seminar paper
-Term Paper
+Term Paper of the project